gracelang/language/languageSpec/spec.md

 Once methods can be used to represent lazily-initialized constants, or for any method whose result will not change once it has been calculated.
-A once method differs from a `def`ined field in that a `def` is initialized as part of the process of creating its containing object, and is consequently _uninitialized_ during part of that process.
+A once method differs from a constant field (declared with `def`) in that the latter is initialized as part of the process of creating its containing object, and is consequently _uninitialized_ during part of that process.
+Hence, once methods are convenient for defining constants that may be used during initialization, and for a group of interdependent values, because the programmer need not worry about the initialization order.
-Unlike a `def`, a `once method` is a method, and can appear in a trait.
+Moreover, unlike a `def`, a `once method` is a method, and can appear in a trait.

 **Example**